Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Mechanical advantage.md

 **Affected People**: All

-**Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6
+**Before Mitigation**: Likelihood: 4, Severity: 2, Overall: 8

 **Mitigation**: Ropes are relatively short, making it difficult for sufficient heating to cause burn to occur.
 Demonstrator to discourage audience members from running rope through hands.
+Demonstrator ready to hold onto rope or bag if necessary.
 Call first aider if required.

-**After Mitigation**: Likelihood: 1, Severity: 2, Overall: 2
+**After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4

 <br/>